fluxcd/flux/site/faq.md

 [flux (daemon) operator](https://github.com/justinbarrick/flux-operator)
 project may be of use for managing multiple daemons.

+### Do I have to have my application code and config in the same git repo?

+Nope, but they can be if you want to keep them together.
+Flux doesn't need to know about your application code, since it deals with container images (i.e., once your application code has already been built).

 ### Why does Flux need a deploy key?

 Flux needs a deploy key to be allowed to push to the version control